 Region: Cortina d’Ampezzo — Ampezzo Valley, Dolomites, Italy

-Below are a few ideas for day tours and transfers around Cortina d’Ampezzo, with GetYourGuide offering great discounts and easy booking + see more here.
+Below are a few ideas for day tours and transfers around Cortina d’Ampezzo, with GetYourGuide offering great discounts and easy booking + a huge amount of options in the Dolomites area, see more here.

 For a wider choice of accommodation in the Dolomites, Booking.com has a huge variety to browse through.